813gan/linup/README.md

 ### Warning: Before running this script as root make sure that You are able to restore your previous kernel.
 Messing up with kernel/bootloader always can make your system non-bootable.

+### Warning: This script was tested only on Gentoo.

 By default linup do following things:
 - Check if your kernel is up-to-date, if it is, exit.
 - Download the latest stable kernel, extract, check signatures and replace `.config` with your current configuration.